 - The Association of Bay Area Governments (ABAG) is responsible for developing the Regional Housing Needs Allocation (RHNA) for the City of Livermore.
 The current RHNA plans for an eight-year period, from June 30th, 2023, through December 15th, 2030.
-For the current projection period, ABAG has determined that City's share of the RHNA is 4,570 new housing units. - Based on residential capacity in the General Plan and Specific Plan areas, the sites identified in the land inventory would accommodate a total of 5,538 units, which exceeds the RHNA of 4,570. - The City of Livermore has access to a variety of existing and potential funding sources available for affordable housing activities, including affordable housing fees, Community Development Block Grants (CDBG), HOME funds, and Section 8 vouchers.
+For the current projection period, ABAG has determined that City's share of the RHNA is 4,570 new housing units. - Based on residential capacity in the General Plan and Specific Plan areas, the sites identified in the land inventory would accommodate a total of 5,082 units, which exceeds the RHNA of 4,570.
+Maps of the proposed sites to accommodate the RHNA are included Appendix A and are also included in this Executive Summary starting on the next page. - The City of Livermore has access to a variety of existing and potential funding sources available for affordable housing activities, including affordable housing fees, Community Development Block Grants (CDBG), HOME funds, and Section 8 vouchers.
 The City actively works with neighboring cities, County agencies, and numerous non-profit organizations to provide affordable housing and human service programs. - The City has a number of policies and programs to encourage energy conservation and green building.
 In 2022, the City will adopt an updated Climate Action Plan with the goal of reducing greenhouse gas emissions and improving resilience within the community.